Biochemistry of Alzheimer's disease: Disease mechanisms

-More recent hypotheses center on the effects of the misfolded and aggregated proteins, amyloid beta and tau.
-The two positions are lightheartedly described as "ba-ptist" and "tau-ist" viewpoints in one scientific publication.
-Therein, it is suggested that "Tau-ists" believe that the tau protein abnormalities initiate the disease cascade, while "ba-ptists" believe that beta amyloid deposits are the causative factor in the disease.

 Tau hypothesis

 The hypothesis that tau is the primary causative factor has long been grounded in the observation that deposition of amyloid plaques does not correlate well with neuron loss.
 A mechanism for neurotoxicity has been proposed based on the loss of microtubule-stabilizing tau protein that leads to the degradation of the cytoskeleton.
 However, consensus has not been reached on whether tau hyperphosphorylation precedes or is caused by the formation of the abnormal helical filament aggregates.
 Support for the tau hypothesis also derives from the existence of other diseases known as tauopathies in which the same protein is identifiably misfolded.
 However, a majority of researchers support the alternative hypothesis that amyloid is the primary causative agent.

 Amyloid hypothesis

-The amyloid hypothesis is initially compelling because the gene for the amyloid beta precursor APP is located on chromosome 21, and patients with trisomy 21 – better known as Down syndrome – who have an extra gene copy exhibit AD-like disorders by 40 years of age.
+The amyloid hypothesis was proposed because the gene for the amyloid beta precursor APP is located on chromosome 21, and patients with trisomy 21 – better known as Down syndrome – who have an extra gene copy exhibit AD-like disorders by 40 years of age.
 The amyloid hypothesis points to the cytotoxicity of mature aggregated amyloid fibrils, which are believed to be the toxic form of the protein responsible for disrupting the cell's calcium ion homeostasis and thus inducing apoptosis.
 This hypothesis is supported by the observation that higher levels of a variant of the beta amyloid protein known to form fibrils faster in vitro correlate with earlier onset and greater cognitive impairment in mouse models and with AD diagnosis in humans.
 However, mechanisms for the induced calcium influx, or proposals for alternative cytotoxic mechanisms, by mature fibrils are not obvious.

 A more recent variation of the amyloid hypothesis identifies the cytotoxic species as an intermediate misfolded form of amyloid beta, neither a soluble monomer nor a mature aggregated polymer but an oligomeric species, possibly toroidal or star-shaped with a central channel that may induce apoptosis by physically piercing the cell membrane.
 This ion channel hypothesis postulates that oligomers of soluble, non-fibrillar Aβ form membrane ion channels allowing unregulated calcium influx into neurons.
 A related alternative suggests that a globular oligomer localized to dendritic processes and axons in neurons is the cytotoxic species.
 The prefibrillar aggregates were shown to be able to disrupt the membrane.